 ‘You’re jumping the gun a bit aren’t you,’she said.

-In my haste I was being overly enthusiastic.
+In my haste I was coming on too strong.

 After many times fruitlessly walking by her, I kept my hopes up she’d come around.
 Instead it was me who did so.

 One evening she rang me up and said, ‘If you’re feeling lonely, don’t be afraid, come around, there’s nobody home.’
 I went over.
 Sure enough, no one was home.

 Just me and my shadow outside, all alone and feeling blue.
 Stood up, I waited ages outside on my feet.
 It turned out to be a one night stand.

 Daylight came and me wanna go home.